VeritasSoftware/AspNetCore.ApiGateway/Docs/README_WebSockets.md

 You can pass the data in the body of this post request.

+You can pass a max of 10 objects in the request.

 In Swagger, you would call this endpoint as below:

 ![API Gateway Swagger](https://github.com/VeritasSoftware/AspNetCore.ApiGateway/blob/master/Docs/WebSockets.PNG)